verenasarrazin/Analysis-and-coding/Journal ranking database/Overview.md

 # Journal Ranking Database

-I recently completed a [Code First Girls](https://codefirstgirls.com/) course on SQL to extend my programming knowledge.
-As project work for the course, I created a database using the [Journal Ranking Dataset](https://www.kaggle.com/datasets/xabirhasan/journal-ranking-dataset) from kaggle.com.
+I have recently completed a [Code First Girls](https://codefirstgirls.com/) course on SQL to extend my programming knowledge.
+As project work for the course, I have created a database using the [Journal Ranking Dataset](https://www.kaggle.com/datasets/xabirhasan/journal-ranking-dataset) from kaggle.com.
 The dataset contains information about hundreds of journals from different research areas, including number of published documents, number of citations, quality indices, country, etc. I wrote the following script to create the database:

 - <a href="https://verenasarrazin.github.io/Analysis-and-coding/Project_journal_ranking.html" title="Journal Ranking Database (SQL)">Journal Ranking Database (SQL)</a>